LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models: Background

-\item \textbf{Tensor Parallelism}.
-When implementing tensor parallelism~\citep{Narayanan:SC2021}, an LLM's layers are distributed across multiple devices.
-A transformer layer consists of a self-attention block and a two-layer MLP.
-The self-attention block partitions key, query, and value matrices through column-parallel division.
-The output linear layer directly handles the attention operation's partitioned output, with the weight matrix partitioned by rows.
+\item \textbf{Tensor Parallelism}: Tensor parallelism~\citep{Narayanan:SC2021} involves distributing an LLM's layers across multiple devices.
+Within a transformer layer, the self-attention block partitions key, query, and value matrices through column-wise division.
+The output linear layer directly handles the attention operation's partitioned output, with weight matrix partitioning by rows.
 In the two-layer MLP, the first layer is divided along columns, and the second along rows.
-Both the self-attention block and the MLP layer utilize two all-reduce operations in forward and backward passes to efficiently coordinate data among different partitions on distinct devices.
+Efficient data coordination among partitions on different devices is achieved through two all-reduce operations in forward and backward passes.

-\item \textbf{Pipeline Parallelism}.
-Pipeline parallelism~\citep{Narayanan:SC2021} partitions an LLM's layers across multiple devices.
-For LLMs with repeated transformer blocks, each device handles an equal number of layers.
-Microbatches split a batch for pipelined execution.
-Ensuring consistent weight versions for synchronous weight updates requires well-defined pipelining.
-Optimizer integrity is maintained with periodic pipeline flushes synchronizing steps across devices, albeit inducing idle time at batch starts and ends--termed ``pipeline bubbles''.
-Minimizing such bubbles is crucial for enhancing the efficiency of pipeline model parallelism.
+\item \textbf{Pipeline Parallelism}: In pipeline parallelism~\citep{Narayanan:SC2021}, an LLM's layers are distributed across multiple devices.
+Each device handles an equal number of layers, and microbatches split a batch for pipelined execution.
+Synchronous weight updates are ensured through pipelining.
+However, periodic pipeline flushes to synchronize steps across devices introduce ``pipeline bubbles'' at batch starts and ends, which need to be minimized for efficient pipeline model parallelism.

-\item \textbf{Expert Parallelism}.
-Expert parallelism~\citep{Kim:ARXIV2021} is tailored for parallelizing the training of MoE LLMs.
+\item \textbf{Expert Parallelism}: Expert parallelism~\citep{Kim:ARXIV2021} is tailored for parallelizing the training of MoE LLMs.
 This approach involves distributing distinct experts across various devices, enabling parallel execution.
 However, due to the separation of experts across multiple computing devices, explicit communication using all-to-all primitives becomes essential. \end{itemize}